 - Maiti Nepal is an incredible organization that rescues girls from sex trafficking and gives them a place to heal – Its founder was the CNN Hero of the Year in 2010.
 The official US representative of Maiti Nepal, Friends of Maiti Nepal, is raising funds to help the organization repair the damage to its Kathmandu campus.

-- I’ve been following the work of Women LEAD for a while – it is the first and only leadership development organization for young women in Nepal.
+- I’ve been following the work of Women LEAD for a while.
+It’s the first and only leadership development organization for young women in Nepal.
 Select the “Nepal Earthquake Reconstruction Efforts” option under the list of programs on the donate page to earmark your donation.

 - On April 27, Next Generation Nepal launched its Earthquake Relief Fund.
 NGN was founded by Conor Grennan after he volunteered at an orphanage in Nepal and realized most of the children there had been taken under suspicious circumstances from their poor, rural parents.
 NGN works to rescue trafficked children and reunite them with their families, so, according to Conor, “NGN has a team on the ground with a very specific skill set that Nepal desperately needs right now.”
 (And I highly recommend reading Little Princes, the book Conor wrote about his experience.)

-TIP: you should always check out Charity Navigator and Guidestar before giving to any US-based nonprofits, to be sure your money is going where you want it to go.
+- You should always check out Charity Navigator and Guidestar before giving to any U.S.-based nonprofits, to be sure your money is going where you want it to go.